tsnellgrove/dark_castle2/doc/castle_to_do2.md

 					- 2. Pythonista IDE and Textastic text editor update documents in Working Copy
 					- 3. Working Copy updates are committed locally and push to GitHub origin
 					- 4. Pull GitHub update from pythonanywhere.com Bash console
-				- IN-PROC: Narrative of browser flow
+				- DONE: Narrative of browser flow
 					- A. The Client Browser hits the Web Server hosted on pythonanywhere.com
 					- B. Web Server communicates with WSGI (Web Server Gateway Interface)
 					- C. WSGI interfaces with Flask Micro-Framework